The Seminar

 Additional Equipping

-After completing the basic Empowering Subjects Seminar and Follow-up Training described above, these add-ons can be done:
+After completing the basic Empowering Subjects Seminar and Follow-up Training described above, several other weekend workshops are available on specific aspects of the mission:

-Telling the News, How You Can Share the Gospel with a Friend.
-This workshop builds on the Empowering Subjects Follow-up Training and further equips you to actually tell the good news to a friend.
-Includes how to find opportunities, the message that needs to be spoken, the form of the message, a sample demonstration, what to do next and Q&A.
+A Great Way to Tell the Good NEWS.
+This vital workshop builds on the Empowering Subjects Follow-up Training and further equips you to actually tell the good news to a friend.
+It uses the NEWS acronym to help you clarify and remember the gospel told to non-Christians in Acts.
+Includes how to find opportunities, Bible teaching about the NEWS, Ten Reasons this is a great way to tell the good news, a sample demonstration, what to do next with people, Q&A, and a follow-up guide to help you get started.

 Sowing Seed Together, How to Conduct a Group Exploration of Jesus.
 This workshop explains how to create a group setting where non-Christians can come hear about Jesus (some might call it a group outreach Bible study).
 Includes the basic perspective that needs to be adopted, many practical specifics, special suggestions for the teacher, and a sample demonstration.
 An excellent add-on to the Empowering Subjects follow-up training that provides a way for your people to continue in what they have learned.